LifeWay Christian Closing Brick-And-Mortar Bookstores

 "That's kind of when we knew that we were going to have to make a change," says chief executive Brad Waggoner.

 LifeWay is more than a bookseller.
 Its history goes all the way back to Reconstruction, just after the Civil War, when it started producing Sunday school materials for Baptist churches.
-That grew into a church supply business and two publishing imprints, Broadman and Holdman, now known as B&H Publishing.
+That grew into a church supply business and two publishing imprints, Broadman and Holman, now known as B&H Publishing.

 Even today, publishing and hosting evangelical conferences remain its bread-and-butter.